Spain to pass reforms, budget cuts with eye on aid

 Sweeping tax hikes and spending cuts introduced in July mean the government has little room to manoeuvre.

-After street protests against austerity turned violent on Tuesday, Rajoy may choose to tread carefully and avoid further cuts to the welfare system.
-But with pensions one of the largest spending costs, further belt-tightening may be unavoidable.
+After street protests against austerity measures turned violent on Tuesday, Rajoy may choose to tread carefully and avoid further cuts to the welfare system, but with pensions one of the largest spending costs, further belt-tightening may be unavoidable.

-European diplomats are exerting pressure on Madrid to freeze pensions, although the Rajoy government has been adamant that it would only touch pensions as a last resort.
+European diplomats are exerting pressure on Madrid to freeze pensions, though the Rajoy government has been adamant that it would only reform pensions as a last resort.

 The 2012 budget, which was delayed after the previous Socialist government passed the baton in advance of a national election last November, was further held up by Rajoy until after regional elections in Andalusia in March.